Services19 March 2025

-Scaffold shrink-wrap is a specialist polyethylene film that is applied to the outside of a scaffold structure and then heat-shrunk using a gas torch to create a tight, weatherproof membrane around the entire scaffold.
+Scaffolding shrink-wrap is a specialist polyethylene film that is applied to the outside of a scaffolding structure and then heat-shrunk using a gas torch to create a tight, weatherproof membrane around the entire scaffolding.

 The result is essentially a temporary weatherproof enclosure around your building.
 Workers inside can continue their work regardless of what the weather is doing outside — rain, wind, and in some cases, extreme cold are all blocked by the wrap.